-There are three power modes for the ADS8343: full-power (PD1 = PD0 = $1{\rm B}$), auto power-down (PD1 = PD0 = $0{\rm B}$), and shutdown (\$\overline{S}\$HDN LOW).
-The affects of these modes varies depending on how the ADS8343 is being operated.
-For example, at full conversion rate and 24-clocks per conversion, there is very little difference between full-power mode and auto power-down, a shutdown (\$\overline{S}\$HDN LOW) will not lower power dissipation.
+There are three power modes for the ADS8345: full-power (PD1-PD0 = 11B), auto power-down (PD1-PD0 = 00B), and shutdown (\overline{SHDN} LOW).
+The effects of these modes varies depending on how the ADS8345 is being operated.
+For example, at full conversion rate and 24-clocks per conversion, there is very little difference between full-power mode and auto power-down; a shutdown will not lower power dissipation.

-When operating at full-speed and 24 clocks per conversion (see Figure 6), the ADS8343 spends most of its time acquiring or converting.
+When operating at full-speed and 24-clocks per conversion (see Figure 6), the ADS8345 spends most of its time acquiring or converting.
 There is little time for auto power-down, assuming that this mode is active.
 Thus, the difference between full-power mode and auto power-down is negligible.
 If the conversion rate is decreased by simply slowing the frequency of the DCLK input, the two modes remain approximately equal.
-However, if the DCLK frequency is kept at the maximum rate during a conversion, but conversion are simply done less often, then the difference between the two modes is dramatic.
-Figure 10 shows the difference between reducing the DCLK frequency ("scaling" DCLK to match the conversion rate) or maintaining DCLK at the highest frequency and reducing the number of conversion per second.
-In the later case, the converter spends an increasing percentage of its time in power-down mode (assuming the auto power-down mode is active).
+However, if the DCLK frequency is kept at the maximum rate during a conversion, but conversions are simply done less often, then the difference between the two modes is dramatic.
+In the latter case, the converter spends an increasing percentage of its time in power-down mode (assuming the auto power-down mode is active).

-If DCLK is active and $\overline{\text{CS}}$ is LOW while the ADS8343 is in auto power-down mode, the device will continue to dissipate some power in the digital logic.
-The power can be reduced to a minimum by keeping $\overline{\text{CS}}$ HIGH.
-The differences in supply current for these two cases are shown in Figure 11.
+If DCLK is active and \overline{CS} is LOW while the ADS8345 is in auto power-down mode, the device will continue to dissipate some power in the digital logic.
+The power can be reduced to a minimum by keeping \overline{CS} HIGH.

-Operating the ADS8343 in auto power-down mode will result in the lowest power dissipation, and there is no conversion time "penalty" on power-up.
+Operating the ADS8345 in auto power-down mode will result in the lowest power dissipation, and there is no conversion time "penalty" on power-up.
 The very first conversion will be valid.
 SHDN can be used to force an immediate power-down.